 Qualified Students are in High Demand

-This programme is ideal if you want to work in office administration and executive support.
-It gives you the essential skills you’ll need to go straight into work.
+The NZ Certificate in Business (Administration and Technology) [Level 3] is ideal if you want to work in office administration and executive support.
+It gives you the essential skills you’ll need to go straight into administration roles of employment.

 Great administrators are at the heart of a well-run office, and this gives you the skills you need to take on the responsibility.